-19 SHARE-BASED PAYMENTS
+20 SHARE-BASED PAYMENTS

 The Company has the ability to implement an incentive share and option plan for employees and contractors to the Group, via shareholder approval, whereby employees and contractors may receive rights to acquire shares of the Company as remuneration or incentivisation.
 The grant date fair value of share-based payment awards granted to employees and contractors is recognised as a personnel expense, with a corresponding increase in equity, over the period that the employees and contractors become unconditionally entitled to the awards.
-The Group entered into such share-based payment transactions during the current financial year via options issued to Directors and Consultants as approved by shareholders at the 2023 Annual General Meeting.
+The Group did not enter into such share-based payment transactions during the current financial year.